spookylukey/django-views-the-right-way/source/forms.rst

   generated controls (e.g. lots of buttons or input boxes) it can be easiest to build them up and process them without using ``Form``.

+* If you need multiple buttons on the same form, that do slightly different, you need to understand what this produces.
+The button that is pressed becomes successful control.

 That's it!
 Next up: :doc:`preconditions`.